Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - crypto-js, @types/crypto-js: These are used to encrypt and decrypt an api-key when the user explicitly adds it to web part settings.
 This is not required in the default APIM-based setup.
 - react-pdf: Used to extract text from uploaded PDFs.
 It is used only when the web part setting **Enable integrations** is enabled (disabled by default).
 - react-syntax-highlighter: Adds code highlighting capabilities.
 It is used only when the web part setting **Code highlighting** is enabled (default).
+- react-speech-recognition: the library uses Web Speech API and provides the capabilities for the Voice input feature.
 - prettier, fast-serve: These development tools are used exclusively in the development environment.